PenguAPI/PenguAPI/README.md

 # PenguAPI

-PenguAPI is an open-source API that provides [brief description of what the API does].
+PenguAPI is an open-source API that provides a lot of free AI API's!

 ## Table of Contents